 Discover why traditional physician extension models are failing and how physician-led artificial intelligence offers a scalable, safe digital infrastructure.

-For digital physician extension systems to be trustworthy and safe, they must incorporate key architectural principles mirroring those of human extension models.
-These include rigorous, condition-specific logic akin to standing orders, explicit inclusion and exclusion criteria, embedded and non-negotiable 'red flag' triggers for safety, and reliable escalation pathways.
-Crucially, physician governance must be at the structural core of the system, not an afterthought.
-The article argues that such a digitally governed system can be as safe, or even safer, than a human one, as it doesn't suffer from fatigue or inconsistent protocol application.
-However, it acknowledges that AI cannot replace the irreplaceable human functions of building relationships, interpreting ambiguous suffering, or providing emotional support.
+For digital physician extension systems to be trustworthy, they must replicate the rigorous architecture of human systems.
+This requires explicit inclusion and exclusion criteria, embedded red flag triggers, reliable escalation pathways, and physician governance at the structural center, not as an afterthought.
+When these elements are present, digital systems can be as safe, or even safer, than human ones, as they operate consistently without fatigue or protocol deviations.
+However, they cannot replace the irreplaceable human functions of building relationships, interpreting ambiguous suffering, or providing emotional support, emphasizing the importance of honesty about their scope.